-The fact that practically all of our cities, and even our larger ones, are still in their infancy, shows how careful and how zealous their people should be in the disposition of their public utilities, for the values of these will, as time passes, increase to tremendous proportions.
+The fact that practically all of our cities, and even our larger ones, as well as the nation itself, are still in their infancy, shows how careful and how zealous their people should be in the disposition of their public utilities, for the values of these will, as time passes, increase to tremendous proportions.

 On account of these natural monopolies being grabbed and monopolized for the enrichment of the few, and therefore not administered for the common good of all the people, the two greatest evils among us as a nation have gradually come about.
-The one lies in the great inequality in the distribution of the wealth of the country, in that we have the few thousands of the overly and sometimes criminally rich, over against the millions of the poor and resulting in the almost unbelievable conditions we have already noted.
+The one lies in the great inequality in the distribution of the wealth of the country in that we have the few thousands of the excessively and sometimes criminally rich, over against the millions of the poor, and resulting in the almost unbelievable conditions we have already noted.
 If you will search carefully you will find that practically all the great fortunes now held by individuals or families have been built up through the ownership and control, or the monopoly, of these public service utilities or these great natural monopolies.
 Look carefully and see if this is not true.
 Once in a while you will find an exception, a minor exception, but so rarely that the other becomes pre-eminently the rule.

 To these as the new generation comes along, we owe our continually increasing numbers of the "idle rich," some of whom - both men and women - have never been known to do an honest day's work in their lives.
-They live and fare sumptuously, they roll in wealth, and all the time, as John Steward Mill has pointed out, they are being supported by the daily toil of others.
-It is they who become in time eligible to the lists of the 400.
-Gradually they come to believe that they are made of a different type of clay from those about them, that made to be served they were and supported by others, and so also their children.
+They live and fare sumptuously, they roll in wealth, and all the time, as John Stuart Mill has pointed out, they are being supported by the daily toil of others.
+Gradually they come to believe that they are made of a different type of clay from those about them, that they Were made to be served and supported by others, and so also their children.
 In this way many become "smart" and foolish and gradually prepare the way for their descendants either immediate or remote, to become degenerates or linked with degenerates, through whom the ability to live longer through the support of others, becomes dissipated.
 It is they who lose the respect of the great common people, and when this is once lost something is lost that no amount of wealth or supposed station will ever compensate for.
 This is true as every sane person will realize, not of all, by any means, but it is true of very many.

-The second great evil lies in the vast amount of bribery and corruption and debauchery that has come about in public and political life, the riding over the rights of the people that these agencies have brought about, and that will eventually mark the downfall of our very institutions if not speedily checked and eradicated.
-It is in this way that the liberties of the people in all nations that have flourished and then either perished or degenerated, have been undermined.
-Civilizations perish through internal decay, not through outside agencies.
-Such has been the rule with scarcely an exception.

-A detail of the political intrigues of the companies and corporations in their manipulations of the people's representatives in city councils and in state and national legislatures for their own private business ends, would fill volume after volume.
+The second great evil lies in the vast amount of bribery and corruption and debauchery that has come about in public and political life, the riding over the rights of the people that these agencies have brought about.
+A detail of the political of the intrigues companies corporations in their manipulations of the people's representatives in city councils and in state and national legislatures for their own private business ends, would fill volume after volume.
 Most people are now familiar with it in some form or another.
-We can see how handicapped the forces for reform are for representative government in struggling against company and corporation rule and its accompanying corruption.
-The fact that private wealth so dominates areat legislators is proof in itself that it is not healthy.
-When, therefore, these great sources of private wealth that belong by right to the people are taken possession of and run in the interests of the people, we shall then witness a gradual letting go of the grip of this monster.
-Those industries gigantic in monopoly should be taken first, and the others as they become so.
+The fact that great private wealth so dominates legislators is proof in itself that it is not healthy.
+When, therefore, these great sources of private wealth that belong by right to the people are managed in the interests of the people, we shall then witness a gradual letting go of the grip of this monster.